Join us to become a moth observer or “moth-er!”. We’ll be partnering with the Toronto Entomologists’ Association (TEA) to put this special event on.

 Our night will start off with a brief evening nature walk led by Downsview Park staff.
 During the walk members of TEA will be setting up the perfect conditions for moth observation using some sheets and a very bright light.
-After the walk, participants will get a chance to see moths in action as they are attracted to light.
+After the walk participants will get the chance to see moths in action as they are attracted to light.
 All species will be recorded and added to the Park's biodiversity records.

 What to bring